ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Overall feel“Structured tank”“Plush protector”Most comfortable Kayano ever made

 💡 The Drop Change Matters: Dropping from 10mm to 8mm doesn’t sound significant, but it fundamentally changes heel-to-toe transition speed.
-In contrast, the K31 felt like it ‘held’ your heel.
-However, the K32 rolls through more naturally.
-As a result, this makes it accessible to midfoot strikers for the first time — a population that historically avoided the Kayano.
+The K31 felt like it ‘held’ your heel — the K32 rolls through more naturally.
+This makes it accessible to midfoot strikers for the first time.

 4D Guidance System is ASICS’s proprietary stability technology that uses variable foam density across the midsole — firmer on the medial (inside) edge, softer on the lateral (outside) edge — to proactively guide the foot through a natural gait cycle.
 Unlike traditional medial posts or reactive systems like GuideRails, 4D Guidance prevents deviation before it starts rather than correcting after the fact.